Is there any better combination than Beer and BBQ? To me, the two go hand in hand.

 Books and baking have always been my thing.
 Growing up I always had a book on the go just like my father did.
-I didn’t start baking until I was in my teens, but I did eat a lot of cake, cookies and pies.
+I didn’t start baking until I was in my teens, but I did eat a lot of cake, cookies, and pies.

-Although home was in Ottawa, I spent a lot of time in my mom’s hometown of Otter Lake, population of a little over 1000 people back then.
-Almost all my mom’s family lived there, so we spent every weekend and holiday there, including spring and summer breaks.
+Although my home was in Ottawa, I spent a lot of time in my mom’s hometown of Otter Lake, a population of a little over 1000 people back then.
+Almost all of my mom’s family lived there, so we spent every weekend and holiday there, including spring and summer breaks.
 I believe I had the best of both worlds, growing up in the city and the country at the same time.

 My love of food comes from both my mom and my dad.
 I learned to bake from my mom’s family, even though my mom never baked unless it came out of a box.
 My grandmother baked the best pies and cakes around.
 She even had the first restaurant in town.

 My dad was always cooking up something different, using whatever ingredients he could find in the fridge and cupboards.
-He also hunted and fished, so venison, moose, fresh trout and salmon, were staples in our house.
+He also hunted and fished, so venison, moose, fresh trout, and salmon, were staples in our house.
 Although my mom didn’t eat wild meat, I enjoyed it almost as much as my dad.

 I love food and love to experiment with baking.
 But I had always left the BBQ up to the men.
 That is how I grew up.
 Dad cooked on the BBQ, Mom cooked in the house.
 That was until Mike bought me a gas grill for Mother’s Day in 2020.
-Our soon to be 16 year old twins built the grill for me, but I was not convinced that this was a gift I wanted.
+Our soon-to-be 16-year-old twins built the grill for me, but I was not convinced that this was a gift I wanted.
 But now, it is the most used BBQ we own.
 I even built a hut around it in the winter so I could continue to use it all winter.

-I look forward to sharing my experience with the BBQ and baking, sometimes combining the two together.
+I look forward to sharing my experience with BBQ and baking, sometimes combining the two together.
 And of course, sharing what books I am reading and which I recommend.

 Our site is powered by Go Daddy.